agama-project/agama/autoinstallation/README.md

 ## Activation

-Auto-installation is activated by using `dinst.auto=<url>` on kernel command line.
+Auto-installation is activated by using `agama.auto=<url>` on kernel command line.
 It can handle three different file formats: JSON, Jsonnet and a plain shell script.
 So let's describe how they are handled.